 Wikipedia offers this on the Santa Fe art scene: “Santa Fe’s art market is generally considered to be one of the three largest in the United States.
 The Canyon Road galleries showcase a wide array of contemporary, Southwestern, indigenous American, and experimental art, in addition to Russian, Taos Masters and Native American pieces.”

 A visit to Santa Fe is not complete without a hike up Canyon Road, even for the most casual art appreciator.
-For Artists and Art Therapist, it is absolutely essential.
+For Artists and Art Therapists, it is absolutely essential.
 You will also see the beautiful, detailed architecture on private homes, in Plaza hotels, and just about everywhere you turn in Santa Fe.